McGill University: Notable people

 McGill alumni have played pivotal roles in the founding of several institutions of higher education.
 These include the first President of the University of British Columbia (UBC) Frank Wesbrook, the former President of UBC and current President of the University of Michigan Santa J. Ono, the co-founder of the Johns Hopkins University School of Medicine William Osler, and the first President of the University of Alberta Henry Marshall Tory.
 More recent academic leaders include President of Princeton University Harold Tafler Shapiro, and former President of Stanford University Marc Trevor Tessier-Lavigne.

-In the arts, McGill students include four Pulitzer Prize winners, Templeton and Berggruen Prize winner Charles Taylor, essayist and novelist John Ralston Saul, and Emmy Award-winning actor William Shatner.
+In the arts, McGill students include four Pulitzer Prize winners, (Note: These are Leon Edel (1963), Charles Krauthammer (1987), John F. Burns (1993, 1997) and Matthew Rosenberg (2018).)
+Templeton and Berggruen Prize winner Charles Taylor, essayist and novelist John Ralston Saul, and Emmy Award-winning actor William Shatner.

 In the sciences, McGill graduates and faculty have received a total of 15 Nobel Prizes in disciplines ranging from Physiology, Medicine, Economics, Chemistry and Physics.
 McGill has also produced five astronauts out of 14 total selected in the CSA's history.
 Other prominent science alumni include the inventor of the artificial cell Thomas Chang, inventor of the internet search engine Alan Emtage, and inventor of the explosives vapour detector (EVD-1) Lorne Elias.

 In law and politics, McGill alumni include three Prime Ministers of Canada (John Abbott, Wilfrid Laurier and Justin Trudeau), one Governor General of Canada (Julie Payette).
 A number of foreign leaders have graduated from McGill including President of Costa Rica Daniel Oduber Quirós, President of Latvia Vaira Vīķe-Freiberga, Prime Minister of Egypt Ahmed Nazif.
 John Peters Humphrey wrote with Eleanor Roosevelt the Universal Declaration of Human Rights.

 In sport, McGill students and alumni include 121 Olympians who have won 35 Olympic medals.
 Other notable sporting alumni include the inventor of basketball James Naismith and Triple Gold Club member Mike Babcock.

+As of 2024, alumni have included 149 Rhodes Scholars.